el2718/FastQSL/README.md

 ### For *.pro
 * IDL https://www.l3harrisgeospatial.com/Software-Technology/IDL or
 * GDL https://gnudatalanguage.github.io
-  * note: Since GDL has problems of write_png, if run with it, the keyword /no_preview of qfactor.pro should be invoked.
+  * note: setting an environmental variable of GDL_PATH is necessary for write_png.
+If you used one of the binary packages available for Linux then it depends on the distribution:
+-Ubuntu & Fedora:  /usr/share/gnudatalanguage/lib
+-ArchLinux: /usr/lib/gdl
+-Gentoo: /usr/local/share/gdl
+**Please append such line to '~/.bashrc'** (for Ubuntu)
+export GDL_PATH=/usr/share/gnudatalanguage/lib

 ### For *.f90
 * ifort https://www.intel.com/content/www/us/en/developer/articles/tool/oneapi-standalone-components.html#fortran or
 * gfortran https://gcc.gnu.org/wiki/GFortran

 ## Usage
 Please see the beginning of qfactor.pro
+Also can find demos in demo_charge4.pro

 ## Cite as